 I checked myself into hospital for a panic attack.
-It was the right thing to do.
+Smart move.

 It takes courage to admit something is wrong and go to hospital.
 Even if you tell yourself otherwise.